-Currently, Nick is a fourth-year PhD student in the SDSU/UCSD Joint Doctoral Program in Clinical Psychology.
+Currently, Nick is a Sixth-year PhD student in the SDSU/UCSD Joint Doctoral Program in Clinical Psychology.
 As an undergraduate, Nick attended Boston College, where he received a BA in Applied Psychology and Human Development with a minor in Neuroscience in 2016.
 Nick remained in Boston for two additional years working as a research assistant at Boston Children’s Hospital.
 In that role, he helped develop research projects investigating early onset psychotic disorders in children and adolescents, with a particular emphasis in understanding the development of suicidal behaviors and social dysfunction.
 In 2018, Nick began his doctoral work in clinical psychology, with concentrations in quantitative methods and child psychopathology.
 While he works toward earning his PhD in clinical psychology, Nick is also completing a master’s degree in public health, with a focus in health promotion and behavioral science.

 Research foci: complex trauma, developmental psychopathology, long-term outcomes of childhood adversity